Costs

 Additional Fees to Watch For

-Monthly or minimum fee: Some agreements charge a monthly fee if your volume falls below a threshold.
-Know the minimum if you’re running light volume.
+Volume minimums.
+Some agreements charge a monthly fee if your invoice volume falls below a set threshold.
+Know the number before signing, especially if you expect slow months.

 Calculating Your Actual Cost